 Tests and Diagnostic Procedures Related to Cancer Care

-CT scanning is a diagnostic tool that uses x-rays to provide cross-sectional views of the body.
-Because of the ways x-rays are used and computer processed, CT scanning is able to show organs, arteries, soft tissues, and muscles, and any problems or abnormalities which may be present.
-The procedure is non-invasive and painless.
+CT scanning is a diagnostic tool that uses X-rays to provide cross-sectional views of the body.
+Because of the ways X-rays are used and computer processed, CT scanning is able to show organs, arteries, soft tissues and muscles, and any problems or abnormalities that may be present.
+The procedure is noninvasive and painless.

-Cystoscopy is the examination of the urethra and bladder cavity using long thin viewing tube inserted up the urethra.
-Diagnostic uses of cystoscopy include inspection of the bladder cavity for stones, tumors, and sites of bleeding and infection, as well as the obtaining of urine samples from each kidney.
+Cystoscopy is the examination of the urethra and bladder cavity using a long, thin viewing tube inserted up the urethra.
+Diagnostic uses of cystoscopy include inspection of the bladder cavity for stones, tumors and sites of bleeding and infection, as well as the obtaining of urine samples from each kidney.
 In addition, by means of injected dye, X-rays can be taken to investigate the site of any obstruction to the flow of urine.
 Local anesthesia is used for the procedure.

-An EKG is a simple test in which ten adhesive electrodes are placed on a patient's chest, arms, and legs to measure their heart rate and cardiac functioning.
+An EKG is a simple test in which 10 adhesive electrodes are placed on a patient's chest, arms and legs to measure their heart rate and cardiac functioning.
 The test is completely painless and generally takes only two to three minutes.